forgotten-pillar/fp-notes/content/index.md

 ***
 ## How to Use This Site?

+This is *a knowledge management* tool.
 One note represents one idea, providing data for that specific idea.
 The notes should be about data, and not opinions.
 At the beginning of the note, there might be *an abstract* expressing the idea, but beneath should be data.
 But wait, there is a hierarchy of thoughts!
 Ideas are interconnected with each other.
 For this reason, notes are linked between each other.

 ### Forward Links and Backlinks